mcckyle/the-calendar/README.md

 # Saint Louis Calendar

 The **Saint Louis Calendar** is a React-based calendar, with the aim of providing an intuitive and accessible way for the Saint Louis community to explore local events.
-This project enables community members to easily view events for a specific month, navigate between months, and display detailed events for selected days.
-Built using modern technologies like React, Vite, and CSS Grid/Flexbox.
+This project enables community members to easily view events for a specific week, navigate between week, and display event detailss.
+Built using modern technologies like React and Vite.

 > **Note**: This is a work-in-progress, and new features and enhancements are continuously being added!

 ## Features

-- **Interactive Calendar**: View and interact with a calendar of the current month.
+- **Interactive Calendar**: View and interact with a calendar of the current week.
 - **Week Navigation**: Seamlessly navigate between weeks using intuitive buttons.
 - **Event Display**: View events for specific days and see event markers on days with scheduled activities.
 - **Responsive Design**: The calendar adapts to different screen sizes using CSS Grid and Flexbox for a smooth user experience across devices.